BelhsanHmida/NY-Taxi-Data-Engineering-Project/README.md

 The project is organized into the following components:

 - **ETL Pipeline:**
-  - Python scripts for extracting, transforming, and loading Uber data into BigQuery.
+  - Python scripts for extracting, transforming, and loading New-York Taxi data into BigQuery.

 - **Data Analysis and Modeling:**
   - Jupyter Notebooks for exploratory data analysis (EDA) and data modeling using Lucid.